-Beautiful, poignant, & reminiscent of a lost Golden Age Hollywood, Guillermo del Torro’s masterpiece on the transcendence of beauty is a film for the ages.
+Beautiful, poignant, & the magic of a lost Golden Age Hollywood beyond the creature’s lens of a ’50’s classic: Creature From The Black Lagoon, Guillermo del Torro’s masterpiece on the transcendence of beauty with naturalistic/religion themes is an elegant, powerful, breathtakingly-CGI’d romance for the ages.
 9.6/10.

 *Possible spoilers ahead*